ramosna/FantasyFutball/README.md

 Update the project [.env](.env) file to contain the proper information.

-Install Node.js, and run 'npm install' to download all the project dependencies.
+Install Node.js and run 'npm install' to download all the project dependencies.

 Run the project using the terminal command 'node server.js'

-Additionally, included in the [postman_tests](postman_tests) directory is testing enviroment file and testing collection for the REST API.
+Additionally, included in the [postman_tests](postman_tests) directory is testing environment file and testing collection for the REST API.